Loading

 Best apps

-13 min read
+14 min read

-The best free graphic design software to create social media posts
+The best free graphic design software to create social media posts in 2024

-By Harry Guinness · May 30, 2023
+By Harry Guinness · May 21, 2024

 A hero image with the logos of the best social media design tools

 The good news is you don't have to hire a designer or spend hundreds of dollars on software to get great visuals—there are some awesome free graphic design apps out there you can use to create incredible social media graphics.
-I've been writing about and using these kinds of tools for almost a decade, so I'm very familiar with what's good.
+I've been writing about and using these kinds of tools for more than a decade, so I'm very familiar with what's good.
 And what isn't.

 Here are the best free apps for creating social media graphics.